Secure CheckoutPersonal information is secured with SSL technology.

 Early career researchers studying energy technologies.
 Energy system modelers.
 Energy economists.
 Utilities, technology manufacturers, grid operators.
 Policy makers involved in energy policy

-3. Implementation of Experience Curves in Energy and Climate Models
+3. Implementation of Experience Curves in Energy energy-system models by Atse Louwen, Steffi Schreiber and Martin Junginger

 Part II Case Studies